 Officer employment opportunities for the MSP Airport Police Department (APD) are posted on the Minnesota POST Board website and the Metropolitan Airports Commission's (MAC) website when openings are available.
 All police officer applicants must meet Minnesota POST Board requirements by date of hire.

-Traffic Control Agent positions and other civilian positions within the department are posted on the MAC's website, only when available.
+Community Service Officer positions and other civilian positions within the department are posted on the MAC's website when they are active.

-Learn more about working for the APD from viewing the video below.
+Learn more about working for the APD by viewing the video below.

 From uniformed patrol to specialized training, the APD has a variety of officer assignments to accommodate the unique public safety needs of an international airport.
 The types of officer assignments available through the Airport Police Department are listed below.

 - Crisis Intervention Team

 - Firearms/Use of Force Team

 Marked squads are used to patrol the airport’s 3,400 acres, including the airfield and roadway system, as well as surrounding freeways.
 In the terminal buildings, officers patrol on foot, with Segway vehicles or specially-equipped bikes.